 i Solisti's technical and artistic standards were unbelievable.
 Vibratos were completely unified, the intonation was so good you could hear overtones, and they quickly changed tempos with only the slightest gesture from the concert master.
 Working with them was like riding in a Ferrari with a great driver.

-I decided I wanted to create a similar group, and I noticed that Wagner's original “Siegfried Idyll” also used 13 musicians.
+I decided I wanted to create a similar group, and I noticed that the original Wagner, “Siegfried Idyll”, also used 13 musicians.
 Wagner's mix of strings, winds, and brass created a great variety of tone colors and allowed for two horns; my instrument.